Menu

 I needed a logger.
 Some way to record windmill data during the day while I was at work.
 And as I'm a big fan of the PicAxe chips, a 08M chip had to be the brains.
 This logger controller, along with the PC software, records battery volts, current drain, windmill watts and windmill RPM.
 The controller can also operate on its own as a simple shunt regulator.
 The PicAxe based controller is a simple circuit, and sends raw data to a PC via the serial port.
 All the calculations and calibration is performed by the PC software.

-I call it PicLog.
 Please note, if you want to build this project, you will need some experience with electronics, including making your own circuit boards, and programming in Visual Basic and PicAxe basic.
+As this is an ongoing project, I will occasionally release updated versions.

 There are two halves to this project, the PicAxe circuit board, and the PC software.
 The PicAxe is used to make simple measurements, and send the data to a PC via a 3 wire serial cable.
 The software on the PC converts this raw data into real values we can understand and record.
-I've called each burst of information a "Heart Beat"

 There are two different configurations.
-The PicAxe used, a o8M, has only 4 usable pins, so this limits our options.
+The PicAxe used, a 08M, has only 4 usable pins, so this limits our options.
 I could have used a 18X chip to give us several more pins, but I wanted to keep this project simple, and I had a few 08M chips in stock.
 But the software could easily be used on a 18X chip.

 1. Logger - Regulator.
 Measures Volts, Amps and Windmill RPM or Wind Speed.
 The last PicAxe pin is used to switch the dump load.